sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 user-initiated action.

-In the [check_pci_devices()](#https://github.com/sonic-net/sonic-platform-daemons/blob/bf865c6b711833347d3c57e9d84cd366bcd1b776/sonic-pcied/scripts/pcied#L155) function, read the State DB for the REBOOT_INFO and suppress the "device not found" warning logs during a DPU reboot when the device is intentionally detached.
+In the [check_pci_devices()](#https://github.com/sonic-net/sonic-platform-daemons/blob/bf865c6b711833347d3c57e9d84cd366bcd1b776/sonic-pcied/scripts/pcied#L155) function, read the State DB for the PCIE_DETACH_INFO and suppress the "device not found" warning logs during a DPU reboot when the device is intentionally detached.

 ### Error handling and exception scenarios ###